 Roseland · TR2

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In St Mawes, that work is shaped by the place itself — St Mawes sits on the Roseland Peninsula opposite Falmouth across the Carrick Roads, with a Henrician castle, ferry harbour and one of the highest property value markets in Cornwall, with a building stock that leans toward Georgian seafront houses and Victorian villas.
+On a St Mawes site, the brief always meets the place — St Mawes sits on the Roseland Peninsula opposite Falmouth across the Carrick Roads, with a Henrician castle, ferry harbour and one of the highest property value markets in Cornwall, with a building stock that leans toward Georgian seafront houses and modern architect-designed coastal homes.

 • Conservation Area